sanjayankur31/ankursinha.in/content/pages/01-about.rst

     :target: http://creativecommons.org/licenses/by/4.0/
     :alt: CC by Attribution 4.0 International License

-    ankursinha.in by Ankur Sinha is licensed under a `Creative Commons Attribution 4.0 International License`_
+    Posts on ankursinha.in by Ankur Sinha are licensed under a `Creative Commons Attribution 4.0 International License`_
     unless otherwise specified.